phn/lineid_plot/doc/index.rst

 .. toctree::
    :maxdepth: 2

 Manually placing labels in plots of spectrum is cumbersome.
-This module attempts to automatically position labels, in such a way that they do not overlap with each other.
+Functions in this module attempt to automatically position labels, in such a way that they do not overlap with each other.

 The function `plot_line_ids()` takes several keyword parameters that can be used to customized the placement of labels.
 The labels are